Dhruv97/Node-Clowning-Around-iOS/README.md

 - [x] Alert box shows up if user is within a mile of a recent sighting.
 - [x] Table view displays the sighting and its location + picture.
 - [x] Users can "like" sightings in table view.
+- [x] Timestamp on sightings
+- [x] Sightings will be deleted after 2 hours

 ## Cocoapods used